nautes-labs/website/src/en/guide/user-guide/deployment-runtime.md

 ### Create Product

-Deployment runtimes belong to products, so you need to create at least one [product](product.md).
+Deployment runtimes belong to products, so you need to create at least one [product](product.md#create-product-api).

 ### Create Repository

-Deployment runtimes need to watch the Kubernetes Manifests in the repositories, so you need to create at least one repository related to the specified [product](product.md).
+Deployment runtimes need to watch the Kubernetes Manifests in the repositories, so you need to create at least one repository related to the specified [product](product.md#create-product-api).

 ### Create Environment

-Deployment runtimes need to deploy to the runtime cluster associated with the environment, so you need to create at least one environment related to the specified [product](product.md).
+Deployment runtimes need to deploy to the runtime cluster related to the environment, so you need to create at least one environment related to the specified [product](product.md#create-product-api).

 ## Create and Update Deployment-Runtime (API)

-### Compose Deployment-Runtime Creation or Update Request
+### Compose Create and Update Deployment-Runtime Request

 Compose an API request example by API definition `Deploymentruntime_SaveDeploymentRuntime` and add the access token as a request header.